griffinmyers/triangle_puzzle/README.md

 triangle puzzle
 ===============

-This is an awful brute-force solution to the triangle-puzzle thing they have at Cracker Barrel for you to play with while you wait for your food.
+This is an awful brute-force solution to the triangle-puzzle thing where you have pegs that jump other pegs.

 It shouldn't be used by anyone for any reason.

+This code shouldn't be looked at by anyone for any reason.

+If you must, though:

+    ruby game.rb

 The board is set up with nodes like this: